 You can even use the Library to find out where you fit.
 Find out about how you may serve in the ministry for which God has prepared you, how to effectively participate in the body of Christ, or how to answer the call to evangelism and missions.

-Please click below to view the Summer Newsletter:
+Please click below to view the most recent Newsletter and other information:

 The library is open – 20 minutes before – 20 minutes between – and 20 minutes after the Sunday morning services.

 Also – before or after the Wednesday classes the Librarian or a library assistant may be available to assist you with checking out items.